chdahlqvist/RSMmap/README.md

 >pip install https://github.com/chdahlqvist/RSMmap/archive/0.1.1.tar.gz

 A jupyter notebook tutorial as well as a test dataset of Beta Pictoris B is provided [here](https://github.com/chdahlqvist/RSMmap/tree/master/Example).
-A list of parameters for the PyRSM class and for its four functions are given below.
+A list of parameters for the PyRSM class and for its four methods are given below.

 ## PyRSM class